Matilde Ribeiro: Career

-Ribeiro has participated in the militant black movement and feminist movement.
-She graduated in Social Service from Pontifical Catholic University of São Paulo.
-Born in a low-income family, she is affiliated with the Workers' Party (PT).
+Born in a low-income family, she graduated with a degree in social work from the Pontifical Catholic University of São Paulo.
+She published articles in various feminist journals such as Estudos feministas.
+After graduating, she worked with the Workers' Party (PT) and worked on their campaign for the 2002 Brazilian general election, which won her an invitation from the victorious Lula da Silva.
 From 21 March 2003 until 6 February 2008, she served as the Special Secretariat for Policies to Promote Racial Equality (Portuguese: Secretaria de Políticas de Promoção da Igualdade Racial, SEPPIR), which has ministerial status.

 She was in Manaus in April 2005 at the first State Conference for the Promotion of Racial Equality, which was marked by protests of the mestizo movement against the policy of non-recognition of Caboclon identity.
-In February 2008, she resigned from office, pressured by the media and threatened by the government with dismissal because of irregular expenditures.
+In 2007, she was serving as Minister for Racial Equality.